mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 # Introduction

-Encapsulating Security Payload (ESP) {{!RFC4303}} protocol is part of the IPsec{{!RFC4301}} suite protocols and provides confidentiality, data origin authentication, integrity, anti-replay, and traffic flow confidentiality.
+The Encapsulating Security Payload (ESP) {{!RFC4303}} protocol is part of the IPsec {{!RFC4301}} suite of protocols and can provide confidentiality, data origin authentication, integrity, anti-replay, and traffic flow confidentiality.
 The set of services ESP provides depends on the Security Association (SA) parameters negotiated between devices.

-An ESP packet is composed of an ESP Header, an ESP Payload and an Integrity Check Value (ICV).
-The ESP Payload is encrypted and its corresponding clear text includes ESP Data and an ESP Trailer.
-ESP has two modes: Tunnel and Transport.
-Tunnel mode is commonly used for VPNs, in which case the ESP Data is the full IP packet being encapsulated.
-The resulting packet is the outer IPheader (or tunnel header), the ESP Header, the ESP Payload and the ICV.
-In Transport the ESP Data consists in the IP Payload as well as eventually some Header options (but not the IP Header) of the IP Packet.
-The ESP header is inserted after the original IP packet header.

-> TEXT THAT I REMOVED: trying to re-added it above.
-ESP has two modes: Tunnel and Transport.
-Tunnel mode is commonly used for VPNs, with the ESP Header placed after an outer IP header and before the inner IP packet headers of the original datagram.
+An ESP packet is composed of the ESP Header, the ESP Payload, the ESP Trailer, and the Integrity Check Value (ICV).
+ESP has two modes of operation: Transport and Tunnel.
+In Transport mode, the ESP Payload consists of the payload of the original IP packet; the ESP Header is inserted after the original IP packet header.
+In Tunnel mode, commonly used for VPNs, the ESP Header is placed after an outer IP header and before the inner IP packet headers of the original datagram.
 This ensures both the original IP headers and payload are protected.
-In Transport mode, the Payload consists of the IP payload and the ESP header is inserted after the original IP packet header.
-In this way, the ESP Payload contains either the original IP payload or the fully-encapsulated IP packet, in transport mode or tunnel mode, respectively.
+Consequently, the ESP Payload field contains either the payload from the original IP packet or the fully-encapsulated IP packet, in transport mode or tunnel mode, respectively.

-The ESP Data contains either the original IP payload or, in tunnel mode, the full encapsulated IP packet.
-The ESP Trailer, placed at the end of the ESP Payload, includes fields such as Padding, Pad Length to ensure proper alignment and Next Header to indicate the protocol following the ESP Header.
-The ICV is calculated over the ESP Header, the ESP Payload, and trailer to maintain packet integrity.
-To better understand ESP, the reader might be interested in reading Minimal ESP {{?RFC9333}}, a simplified version of ESP.
+The ESP Trailer, placed at the end of the encrypted payload, includes fields such as Padding and Pad Length to ensure proper alignment, and Next Header to indicate the protocol following the ESP header.
+The ICV, calculated over the ESP Header, ESP Payload, and ESP Trailer, is appended after the ESP Trailer to ensure packet integrity.
+For a simplified overview of ESP, readers are referred to Minimal ESP {{?RFC9333}}.

 While ESP is effective in securing traffic, further optimization can reduce packet sizes, enhancing performance in networks with limited bandwidth.
 In such environments, reducing the size of transmitted packets is essential to improve efficiency.
-This document defines the ESP Header Compression Profile (EHCP) Diet-ESP for compression/decompression (C/D) ESP packets as represented in {{fig-esp}}, using Static Context Header Compression (SCHC) {{!RFC8724}}.
-Compression with SCHC is based on using a set of Rules (SoR), which constitutes the Context of SCHC C/D. Since we are using IPsec, this Context can be agreed via IKEv2 {{!RFC7296}} and its specific extension {{!I-D.ietf-ipsecme-ikev2-diet-esp-extension}}.
+This document defines the ESP Header Compression Profile (EHCP), namely Diet-ESP, for compression/decompression (C/D) of IPsec/ESP {{!RFC4301}} / {{!RFC4303}} packets using the Static Context Header Compression and Fragmentation (SCHC) framework {{!RFC8724}}.
+The structure of Diet-ESP is shown in {{fig-esp}}.
+Compression with SCHC is based on the use of a Set of Rules (SoR) used in a SCHC instance for C/D operations {{!I-D.ietf-schc-architecture}}.
+One or more SoR constitute the SCHC Context.
+In the case of IPsec, the Context can be agreed via IKEv2 {{!RFC7296}} and its specific extension {{!I-D.ietf-ipsecme-ikev2-diet-esp-extension}}.

-As a result, any information that can be generated from the received compressed packet and the SCHC Context is not sent on the wire,  thus reducing the ESP packet size on the wire.
+As a result of the application of the same SoR, header values shared by the end-points do not need to be sent on the wire.
+At the receiver, header information is re-generated from the received compressed packet and the application of the proper SoR retrieved from the Context.

 ~~~
  0                   1                   2                   3